SystemsApproach/5G/primer.rst

 subcarrier frequencies so as to avoid interference, that is, how it achieves orthogonality.
 That topic is beyond the scope of this book.
-We instead take a decidedly abstract perspective of multiplexing, focusing on "discrete scheduleable units of the radio spectrum" rather the the signalling and modulation underpinnings that yield those scheduleable units.
+We instead take a decidedly abstract perspective of multiplexing, focusing on "discrete schedulable units of the radio spectrum" rather the the signalling and modulation underpinnings that yield those scheduleable units.